HERE & THERE: Illustrating and Comparing Disney Theme Parks’ Ride Layouts From Around the Globe

 Phantom Manor (Disneyland Paris).

 Layout-wise, Paris’ Haunted Mansion is a copy of Disneyland’s.
 Narratively, it’s something entirely unique.
-Tied into the mythology of the park’s Big Thunder Mountain, the Modern Marvel: Phantom Manor takes the bones of the Haunted Mansion and reforms a new story around them – the morbid, tragic tale of Melanie Ravenswood, whose love affair with a Big Thunder Mountain miner ends in tragedy, fracturing the cursed town of Thunder Mesa and setting loose a Phantom whose presence slowly drives the grieving bride mad.
+Tied into the mythology of the park’s Big Thunder Mountain, the Modern Marvel: Phantom Manor takes the bones of the Haunted Mansion and sculpts a new story around them – the morbid, tragic tale of Melanie Ravenswood, whose love affair with a Big Thunder Mountain miner ends in tragedy, fracturing the cursed town of Thunder Mesa and setting loose a Phantom whose presence slowly drives the grieving bride mad.

 Yeah… it’s heavy.
 Though Paris’ version of the ride includes many of Haunted Mansion’s iconic vignettes, each is recontextualized in a vast, depressing melodrama suited for a classic Western film with the weight and gloom of Gaston Leroux’s French novel “The Phantom of the Opera.”
 Once exiting Melanie’s Boudoir (a recast Attic), riders are literally lowered into a freshly-dug grave, where the cursed Thunder Mesa earthquake has unsettled steaming, rotting corpses.
 It all ends in Phantom Canyon, a Western town of ghosts and ghouls reigned over by the victorious Phantom himself… no happy endings in sight.